Ikhtiyor31/PhotoShareX/README.md

 ## Features
 - **JWT Authentication**: authenticate users and access protected resources by presenting a digitally signed token.
+- **Customized Exception Handling and Logging**: custom exception classes and implementing exception handlers to manage exceptional scenarios and naively output logs to the console.

 ## Schema Table
 ![img.png](photosharex-diagram.png)